codeHaiku22/Arch-Linux-Installation-Guide/Arch Linux Installation Guide.md

 Once again, we have two general methods of installing a bootloader: the UEFI and non-UEFI methods.

-Again depending on the type of system (UEFI, non-UEFI), the process will vary.

 ### NON-UEFI
 For our non-UEFI system, the process is shown below.